-Authorized Vehicle Operators: Every driver must possess a valid Driver's License and properly bear a valid Airport ID badge.
+Authorized Vehicle Operators: Every driver must possess a valid U.S. Driver's License and properly display a valid Airport ID badge in accordance with the Airport Security Program.

 The badge must display that Person's authorization to drive on the airfield.
-Personnel are only allowed to drive on the AOA when there is an operational need and have authorization.
+Personnel are only allowed to drive on the AOA when they have completed the computer-based training and their companies internal training, have either a tug or tower icon on their badge, and there is an operational need.
 Each driver is responsible for the safe operation of his/her vehicle.